 Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.7 for the Rice Creek 'Irondale' site.
 This score corresponds to a "Poor" rating on the Family Biotic Index stream health chart.
-This is a decrease from the 2014 rating of 6.0, but similar to the 6.8 FBI scores in 2012 and 2013.
-This is the fourth year that this site has been sampled.
-The samples have remained similar, though slight variations among family diversity and abundance exist.
-More individuals with lower tolerance to pollution were gathered in 2014, but additional sampling is required to establish a trend.
+The FBI scores appear to be constant and stable.
+The dominant family, FBI score, and EPT families are similar throughout the years, with expected variability.
+The diversity has declined in the last two years.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-104 invertebrates were identified in this sample.
+125 invertebrates were identified in this sample.
 This is an acceptable sample size.